-A drastic change in the public charge rule proposed by the U.S. Department of Homeland Security would substantially restrict access to green cards and various types of visas for immigrants who are not already relatively well-off financially.
+A drastic change in the public charge rule published by the U.S. Department of Homeland Security on August 14, 2019 would substantially restrict access to green cards and various types of visas for immigrants who are not already relatively well-off financially.
 This proposed rule fundamentally changes our nation’s approach to immigration, making family income and potential use of healthcare, nutrition or housing programs a central consideration in whether to offer people an opportunity to make their lives in this country.
 The proposed rule takes an existing standard and makes it vastly more restrictive.
 It could drastically impact the health and well-being of children in families in Michigan and throughout the country.

 The direct effect of the rule change would fall on people applying for a green card or certain visas, but the “chilling effect” would be vastly greater.
 In the legal world, “chilling effect” refers to the suppression of rights through the use of fear tactics.
 Many families, even people who would already have a green card, or who are exempt from the rule, such as refugees and asylees, are expected to be frightened and confused by the rule.

 - Researchers from the Fiscal Policy Institute and the Center on Budget and Policy Priorities estimate that the chilling effect would extend to 283,000 people in Michigan.
 Of these, 114,000 are children.
 These are people in families with at least one non-citizen member, and who are receiving one of the named benefit programs.
 In both cases, the large majority of the impacted individuals in the proposed public charge rule are U.S. citizens.1